 The first management plan for this species has been adopted.
 The basic principles of the management plan center on a sustainable development strategy.
 The steps taken today should ensure the protection of the various caribou populations (George River herd, Aux Feuilles River herd, Torngat Mountains herd and the various woodland caribou herds) allowing future generations to also benefit from this resource.
 The principles will also aim for an optimum development of this resource for the enjoyment of all citizens.
-This first plan will not address all of the questions and meet all of the various groups of our society to collaborate in the achievement of common conservation and development objectives for this invaluable resource.
+This first plan will not address all of the questions and meet all of the expectations raised by the various stakeholders.
+However, it will allow the various groups of our society to collaborate in the achievement of common conservation and development objectives for this invaluable resource.